 • Taking an over-the-counter pain reliever, such as ibuprofen (Advil)

-• Applying ice to the affected area as this helps to relieve pain and reduce inflammation
+• Applying ice to the affected area helps relieve pain and reduce inflammation.
+Ice and heat should, preferably, be used interchangeably in the affected areas

-Other pain relief methods include gently stretching the muscles and most importantly, to avoid high-impact activities that will further aggravate the issue.
+Other pain relief methods include gently stretching the muscles and, most importantly, avoiding high-impact activities that will further aggravate the issue.

-If the common self-pain relief method and remedy do not alleviate the discomfort, it is advised that you make an appointment with a doctor or myotherapist.
+If the standard self-pain relief method and remedy do not alleviate the discomfort, it is advised that you make an appointment with a myotherapist.

 Myotherapy is a form of physical therapy for musculoskeletal pain and related conditions.
-It is used in the treatment of issues caused by muscle or myofascia dysfunction.
-Myofascial tissue is a thin, strong and fibrous connective tissue that supports and protects the muscles and bones.
+It is used to treat issues caused by muscle or myofascial dysfunction.
+Myofascial tissue is a thin, strong, fibrous connective tissue that supports and protects muscles and bones.